-The OpEx KPI is defined as Taxonomy-eligible OpEx (numerator) divided by our total OpEx (denominator).
+The OpEx KPI is defined as Taxonomy-eligible OpEx (numerator) divided by our OpEx as defined by the Taxonomy Regulation (denominator).

 Total OpEx consists of direct non-capitalised costs that relate to research and development, building renovation measures, short-term lease, maintenance and repair, and any other direct expenditures relating to the day-to-day servicing of assets of property, plant and equipment.